-Donning and doffing cases usually involve industries where employees are required to put on and take off protective clothing as a prerequisite for doing their job, but companies do not pay employees for the time spent donning the protective gear and/or doffing the protective gear at the beginning and ending of a shift, or during break periods throughout the workday.
+Donning and doffing cases usually involve industries where employees are required to put on and take off protective clothing as a prerequisite for doing their job, but companies do not pay employees for the time spent donning the protective gear and/or doffing the protective gear at the beginning and end of a shift, or during break periods throughout the workday.
 However, in these cases, most of the time the protective clothing is not only required, it is often an essential part of the production process that guarantees the quality of the product.

 According to the U.S. Department of Labor, “Generally, donning and doffing, which may include clothes changing, can be a ‘principal activity’ under the Portal to Portal Act, 29 U.S.C. § 254.
 IBP v.
 Alvarez, 546 U.S. 21, 30 (2005).
 The Supreme Court in Alvarez explicitly held that activities that are integral and indispensable are principal activities, and activities occurring after the first principal activity and before the last principal activity, are compensable.
 Alvarez, 546 U.S. at 37.

-“Thus time spent in donning and doffing activities, as well as any walking and waiting time that occurs after the employee engages in his first principal activity and before he finishes his last principal activity, is part of the “continuous workday” and is compensable under the FLSA.
+“Thus the time spent in donning and doffing activities, as well as any walking and waiting time that occurs after the employee engages in his first principal activity and before he finishes his last principal activity, is part of the “continuous workday” and is compensable under the FLSA.
 Id. at 37.”

 Industries where we typically see donning and doffing litigation include:

 We have also seen litigation in industries where the protective clothing is essentially safety gear for hazardous activities.